Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation

+To verify the robustness of PPL in pose estimation in occluded scenes, we divide the image into $32 \times 32$ patches and apply two masking techniques: RandomMasking and CenterMasking.
+In RandomMasking, we randomly mask a certain proportion of image patches, with the proportion ranging from 0.1 to 0.4.
+In CenterMasking, we mask only the center region of the image, gradually increasing the masking size from $4 \times 4$ to $12 \times 12$ patches.
 We explore the effect of occluded areas on PPL.
-From \textbf{Figure \ref{fig:random-masking}} and \textbf{Figure \ref{fig:center-masking}}, we observe that at iteration 0, as the occluded areas increase, overall performance declines with larger occlusions.
+From \textbf{Figure \ref{fig:random-masking}} and \textbf{Figure \ref{fig:center-masking}} in \textbf{Appendix \ref{occ-res}}, we observe that at iteration 0, as the occluded areas increase, overall performance declines with larger occlusions.
 However, with our iterative inference strategy, PPL effectively infers the missing parts of the poses by utilizing prototypical poses stored in hierarchical memory and the learned priors.
-Notably, it restores partially occluded poses to reasonably complete full-body poses, leading to a lower $L2$ error, comparable to those without occlusion.
-This effect is more pronounced when the occlusion area is small or medium.
+Notably, it restores partially occluded poses to reasonably complete full-body poses, leading to a lower L2 error, comparable to those without occlusion.
+This effect is more pronounced with smaller occluded areas.

 \textbf{Visualization of Pose Estimation with Occlusion.} We present the estimated poses by our PPL for occluded images as a function of the number of inference iterations in \textbf{Figure \ref{fig:occlusion-vis}}.